 The set of person and number features necessary to characterize the pronominal paradigms of the world's languages is highly constrained, and their interaction is demonstrably systematic.
-Here, we develop a geometric representation of morphosyntactic features which provides a principled explanation for the observed restrictions on these paradigms.
+We develop a geometric representation of morphosyntactic features which provides a principled explanation for the observed restrictions on these paradigms.
 The organization of this geometry represents the grammaticalization of fundamental cognitive categories, such as reference, plurality, and taxonomy.
-We motivate the geometry through the analysis of pronoun paradigms in a broad range of genetically distinct languages.^{}
+We motivate the geometry through the analysis of pronoun paradigms in a broad range of genetically distinct languages.\

-Introduction.
+INTRODUCTION.
 It is generally accepted that syntactic and phonological representations are formal in nature and highly structured.
 Morphology, however, is often seen as a gray area in which amorphous bundles of features connect phonology with syntax via a series of ad hoc correspondence rules.
-Yet it is clear from the pronoun and agreement paradigms of the world's languages that Universal Grammar provides a highly constrained set of morphological features, and moreover that these features are systematically and hierarchically organized.1 In this paper we develop a structured representation of person and number features intended to predict the range and types of interactions among them.
-More specifically, we shall motivate the claims in 1:
+Yet it is clear from the pronoun and agreement paradigms of the world's languages that Universal Grammar provides a highly constrained set of morphological features, and moreover that these features are systematically and hierarchically organized.
+In this article we develop a structured representation of person and number features intended to predict the range and types of interactions among them.
+More specifically, we will motivate the claims in 1.

-(1) Claims

-- a.
+- (1) Claims - a.
 The language faculty represents pronominal elements with a geometry of morphological features. - b.
 The organization of this geometry is constrained and motivated by conceptual considerations. - c.
-Cross-linguistic variation and paradigm-internal gaps and syncretisms are constrained by the hierarchical organization of features in the universal geometry. - d.
-The interpretation of sub-trees of the geometry may be relativized in tightly constrained ways so that language-specific interpretation of a given feature will depend in part upon the contrasts available within that language.
+Crosslinguistic variation and paradigm-internal gaps and syncretisms are constrained by the hierarchical organization of features in the universal geometry.